Using the STAC Specification#

 Output Data Post-Processing Function

-STAC extension allows referring to functions that may be used to post-process the output data.
-The format is the same as for the pre_processing_function
+The output field post_processing_function in the mlm STAC extension allows referring to functions that may be used to post-process the output data.
+The format is the same as for the pre_processing_function input field.

 Training Data Information#